 Inspired by that small act of kindness, and other blessings, the Chan family committed to embody the spirit of generosity.
 They endeavor to help others and spread kindness as far as possible.
 The toll worker never knew how his simple act affected the Chan family and helped to shape their future.

-Continuing the tradition of giving back and joining a health profession, Dr. Chan and his sister pursued careers in dental health, with Dr. Chan becoming an Oral and Maxillofacial Surgeon/Dental Anesthesiologist and his sister a Dental Hygienist.
+Continuing the tradition of giving back and joining a health profession, Dr. Chan and his sister pursued careers in dental health, with Dr. Gary Chan becoming an oral and maxillofacial surgeon/dental anesthesiologist and his sister a dental hygienist.

 Valerie, Dr. Chan’s wife, was instrumental in educating their four sons, who became part of the third generation of healthcare professionals.
 She homeschooled them, ensuring they received a comprehensive, Christ-centered education.
 Their approach to parenthood, infused with love and divine grace, fostered not only academic success but also strong convictions in their children.
 The couple reflects with humility regarding the accomplishments and characters of their children, attributing their success solely to God’s grace and guidance.

 When thinking about his journey, Dr. Chan fondly remembers the individuals who shaped his education.
-He appreciates the commitment to service and the holistic approach to healthcare at LLUSD, which has enriched his professional life and spiritual journey.
+He appreciates the commitment to service and holistic approach to healthcare at LLUSD, which has enriched his professional life and spiritual journey.
+Inspired by their experiences, two of Dr. Chan’s sons followed in their father’s footsteps at LLUSD, while another pursued a medical degree (also at LLU), and the fourth felt called to ministry.